Bill Ross (art director)

 William Perrin Ross (January 28, 1915 – September 3, 1995) was an American art director and production designer.
-He won one Primetime Emmy Award and was nominated for one more in the category of Outstanding Art Direction, for his work on the television program, Mission: Impossible.
+He won a Primetime Emmy Award and was nominated for another one in the category of Outstanding Art Direction for his work on the television program Mission: Impossible.

-Ross died in September 1995, at the Mercy Hospital in Kern County, California, aged 80.
+Ross died on September 3, 1995, at the Mercy Hospital in Kern County, California, at the age of 80.